teebid/aicure_opendbm/docs/website/versioned_docs/version-2.1/beginner-installation.md

 <Tabs>
 <TabItem value="manual" label="The manual way" default>

-You can manually clone the [repo](https://github.com/AiCure/open_dbm/discussions) by finding the Download ZIP button shown below:
+You can manually clone the <a href="https://github.com/AiCure/open_dbm">repo</a>  by finding the Download ZIP button shown below:

 <figure>